COF-RyLopez/ArcGISPro-GeoParquet-Addin/README.md

 ﻿# ArcGIS Pro GeoParquet Add‑in

 Hey there!
 Welcome to the **ArcGIS Pro GeoParquet Add‑in** repository.
 This project is designed to make it super simple for users—especially those new to GIS—to ingest cloud‑native data formats (like GeoParquet, CSV, and JSON) directly into ArcGIS Pro.
 Under the hood, we use [DuckDB](https://duckdb.org/) (via the DuckDB.NET API) to run in‑memory SQL queries and perform spatial data transformations.
-Currently, the add‑in exports Overture Maps data to a shapefile, with plans to support additional export formats (such as File Geodatabases, GeoPackages, and Esri JSON) in future releases.
+The add‑in now exports Overture Maps data directly to GeoParquet format, taking advantage of ArcGIS Pro 3.5's native GeoParquet support.

 ## Installation